 Since most of the suppliers are dependent on these large companies, the loss of one buyer could be crippling.
 There is also the option of picking up a “long tail” of small business customers, but it is often not very profitable.
 The modest volume of orders does not compensate for the effort and money poured into the transaction.

-Closing Thoughts on the Macau Market
+Closing Thoughts on Exporting Alcohol to Macau

 While Macau’s booming economy attracts many foreign businesses, the small size of the market and intense competition can be challenging.
 Resources must be considered, as well as long-term and short-term goals, to determine if this market is the right choice for their products.
 Otherwise, one of the other Greater China markets may be a better option for companies seeking to enter or develop their business in Greater China.